 Are you working on a new book at the moment?
 What are you up to nowadays?

 Yes … I’m working on my light-hearted fantasy.
 Working title is ‘Evhen & Uurth.’
 This was the idea I had before writing ‘Damp Dogs & Rabbit Wee’ as an exercise to see if I could actually write, and just as importantly, successfully market it.

 Here’s the brief synopsis: A rather incompetent junior god and his beautiful minder; a bad tempered, cantankerous crow, and a psychopomp with a troubled past – why would anyone put the fate of the planet in the hands of this motley crew?
 The Dux Shrevas may just be having second thoughts.

 Progress is slow, unfortunately.
-Trying to find time between work, training, tennis, baseball (watching) and an elderly cat with separation issues, is proving difficult.
-I’d like to think I can get a proper run at it and have it ready for autumn / Christmas (that gives me a decent window!).
+Trying to find time between work, training, tennis, baseball (watching) and writing for / co-hosting a Seventies themed blog (Once Upon a Time in The ’70s) is proving difficult.
+I’d like to think I can get a proper run at it and have it ready for autumn / Christmas 2022 (that gives me a decent window!).

 Do you have any author appearances coming up and/or are you doing any books giveaways or contests?

-I have no more promotional appearances for DD&RW planned.
-I will probably do another 99 cents promo in US in next few weeks.
-I’ve used Fussy Librarian in past.
-But while working on the new book, and running own business, there’s not a lot of time left for promo of the ‘old’ book.
-I DO know, however, that if I can get it out in front of the right audience, it WILL continue to sell.
-Only this week, this comment was placed on the FB page of Clean Indie Reads, by an established author:
+I have no more promotional appearances for DD&RW planned at the moment.
+Though, with Victor Publishing having just re-published the book (December 18th 2021) there may be an opportunity to arrange something – Covid pandemic allowing.
+I DO know that if I can get it out in front of the right audience, it WILL continue to sell.
+This comment was placed on the FB page of Clean Indie Reads, by an established author: